 Application Procedure: Obtain an ANGEAP form from your guard unit for certification.
-Complete section one and submit the ANGEAP form to the Veterans Resource Cent at Southern Union State Community College.
-Alabama Commissions on Higher Education (ACHE) will send the payment to the school's Financial Aid / VA Officer.
+Complete section one and submit the ANGEAP form to the Veterans Resource Center at Southern Union State Community College.
+ACHE will send the payment to the school's Financial Aid/VA Officer.